 In the Pantheon every detail appears in full plasticity and clarity through the single beam of light streaming from the oculus, but in Hagia Sophia light filters in through the perforated dome in ethereal luminosity.
 The dome, seemingly devoid of dimension, gleams and hovers in phantasmal lightness, in contrast to the Pantheon’s coffering, which visually extends the weight of the dome.
 The abundance of light flooding in counters the perceived bulk of the dome so that what is perceived is not the structural force but the immaterial ambiance.
 The true massiveness of the masonry structure is replaced with a virtual dome created from light reflecting off the mosaic-covered surfaces.

-The space in the Pantheon draws man to the center.
-There he is the definitive nucleus of the world.
+The space within the Pantheon draws man to the center.
+There, he is the definitive nucleus of the world.
 Under Hagia Sophia’s great dome man’s position is never fixed.
 It becomes a vague abstraction with no possible connection to reality.
-The dome does not reach down to envelope man at the center, but lingers unattainably distant as a golden vision of heaven.
+The dome does not reach down to envelope man at the center; it lingers unattainably distant as a golden vision of heaven.

-Here again, the religious messages of Christianity were being communicated to the people through architecture.
+Here again, the religious messages of Christianity were being communicated through architecture.

 The dome was an earthly analogue to heaven.
-The circle of the dome itself was understood as representing God- in unity, infinity, and homogeneity.
+The circle of the dome itself was understood to represent God—unity, infinity, and homogeneity.
 The square base with its four sides represented mankind.
 Establishing the circular dome in relation to the square base alludes to the Christian notions of holiness, divinity, and man’s importance in God’s purpose.
-The circle and the square merged as one and functioning together to let in the light hinted at God’s desire to enter into man and shine out of him.
+The circle and the square merged as one and functioned together to let in light, hinting at God’s desire to enter into man and shine out of him.

-Religious architecture at best is a distraction to man.
+Religious architecture at best is a physical representation of an ideal.
 It may induce a self-imposed humility or silence upon its visitors but it doesn’t accomplish anything intrinsic.
 God is not impressed with contrived reverence upon entering a church.
-Neither is He impressed with magnificent works of architecture constructed in His name.
+Neither is He satisfied with magnificent works of architecture constructed in His name.
 He does not dwell in temples made with hands (Acts 7:48).
-A physical structure with other-worldly light flooding in is not going to satisfy the God who is light.
+A physical structure with flooded with other-worldly light in is not going to satisfy the God who is light.
 He wants to shine into our heart and then make His home there.
-He wants to build Himself into our constitution, scatter our darkness, and break down our opacity.
+He wants to build Himself into our being, scatter our darkness, and break down our opacity.
 Because we house the God who is light we will ultimately become the city of light, the New Jerusalem, and we will shine out the glory of God’s divinity through our glorified humanity for all eternity.